w3c/webextensions/proposals/runtime_get_contexts.md

 #### Incognito mode

 [Split-mode](https://developer.chrome.com/docs/extensions/mv3/manifest/incognito/#split)
-extensions will _not_ have access to the contexts from their associated profile.
+extensions will _not_ have access to the contexts from their corresponding profile.
 That is, the incognito extension process will not be able to access contexts from the non-incognito extension process, and vice versa.

 #### Sandboxed Pages